jonhwa/storifypenn/README.md

 Basic Functionality
 ------
--~~Add full calendar functionality for showing a location w/ booked dates~~
+-<del>Add full calendar functionality for showing a location w/ booked dates</del>
 -Preview/select location from the map view
--~~Restrict a new contract from having conflicting dates with previous contracts~~
+-<del>Restrict a new contract from having conflicting dates with previous contracts</del>
 -Clarify rates and storage space dimensions
--~~Restrict the selection of the user for location and contract creation~~
+-<del>Restrict the selection of the user for location and contract creation</del>
 -Summary of buyer (booked/watched spaces) and seller (listed spaces and bookings) information in User Profile

 Enhanced Functionality